niclabs/pudu/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+> [!NOTE]
-If you see errors like "case builtin used outside of a switch block", you are probably using the fish shell.
+> If you see errors like "case builtin used outside of a switch block", you are probably using the fish shell.
 Use `activate.fish` instead of `activate`.

 Now, you can start the Django server and the React application.